 These products have a similar theoretical process to PRP injections; however, the growth factors are in a higher, quantifiable concentration than PRP.
 With PRP injections, there is variability from patient to patient on the amount of growth factors produced.
 With the amniotic membrane products, we know through testing the amount of growth factors in each injection.
 When these purified growth factors are injected into an injured area they modulate inflammation, decrease scar tissue formation and enhance healing.

-There are 2 types of amniotic-based products available on the market for injection:
+There are 2 types of amniotic-based products for injection:

 1. Amniotic Membrane Allografts- this version of the product is a purified, dried powder of the amniotic tissue growth factors that is mixed with normal saline prior to injection.
 It is commonly used for chronic tendon and ligament injuries.